13 Days: [ST-Walk7] Tasmania & the Overland Track

 (Day 3) - Day Tour, Sydney Opera House Tour (1 Hr)

-On your vacation participate in an inspiring tour of the opera house in Sydney, Australia.
+On your vacation, participate in an inspiring tour of the Sydney Opera House.

 This one hour tour outlines the intricate and controversial history of the Sydney Opera House along with details of the unique design of this architectural masterpiece.
-You will visit a number of the six performance venues, including the magnificent wood paneled Concert Hall and the Opera Theatre as well as the new Utzon room.
+You will visit a number of the six performance venues, including the magnificent wood paneled Concert Hall and the Opera Theater as well as the new Utzon room.
 You will also visit the glass enclosed northern foyer areas which boast spectacular views of Sydney Harbour – a perfect photo opportunity.

 (Day 3) - Day Tour, Sydney Harbour Cruise Express Pass